fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `new_array`, which we assign to the return value of the `select` method call on the array object referenced by the `arr` local variable.

 The `select` method is called on the array object referenced by the local variable `arr`, with a block passed as an argument (the block is denoted by the `do..end` reserved words immediately following the `select` method call).
 The block takes a single parameter `n`.
+The `select` method invokes the block once for each element in the calling array object.

 In this case, each element in the array object is passed to the block through the block parameter `n`, upon which the `Integer#+` method is called.

 The `select` method only evaluates the truthiness of the return value of the block (the actual value returned is ignored).
 Everything in Ruby is evaluated as truthy except for `false` and `nil`.
 Since there is no explicit `return` within the block, the last evaluated expression will be returned.